 - F1.
 Critically examine questions of meaning and value.
 Questions about the meaning and purpose of life are central to human existence.
 Every area of the Rhodes curriculum touches in some way upon such problems and questions, whether directly as in moral philosophy, epic poetry, and political thought, or indirectly as in studies of the history of medieval Europe, economic theory, and the physical structure of the universe.
 This requirement is to be satisfied with three courses, either the Search sequence or the Life sequence. - F2.
 Develop excellence in written communication.
 The ability to express concise and methodical arguments in clear and precise prose is essential to success in most courses at Rhodes and in most of the vocations Rhodes graduates pursue.
 This requirement will be satisfied by one writing seminar (taken in the first year) and two writing intensive courses, one of which will be in Search or Life. - F3.
-Engage in historical thinking about the human past.
-Historical thinking requires a deliberative stance towards the human past as it is constructed and interpreted with primary sources such as human artifacts, written evidence, oral traditions, and artistic expressions.
-It requires understanding of historical forces and actors and engagement with interpretive debate, through the skillful use of an evolving set of methodological practices and tools.
-This requirement may be satisfied by taking one of a set of designated courses which may be taught in a number of departments, notably History, Art and Art History, and Greek and Roman studies. - F4.
+Understand how change over time has shaped human cultures.
+Examining the responses of individuals and societies to change over time helps us understand the processes of transformation that affect all human cultures.
+It also provides new perspectives on the present. - F4.
 Read and interpret literary texts.
 Literary texts provide challenging and influential representations of human experience in its individual, social, and cultural dimensions.
 Critical and sensitive reading of significant works refines analytical skills and develops an awareness of the power of language. - F5.
 Create art and analyze artistic expression.
 Humans express themselves creatively through art forms that are aural, visual, and performed.
 Creating and studying are particularly effective ways of understanding art.
 This requirement may be satisfied with a designated course in which the primary and sustained focus is artistic creativity. - F6.
 Gain facility with mathematical reasoning and expression.
 Some human experiences are most effectively expressed in mathematical language, and important areas of intellectual inquiry rely on mathematics as a tool of analysis and as a means of conveying information. - F7.
 Explore and understand scientific approaches to the natural world.
 Our experience of the world is profoundly influenced by a scientific understanding of the physical realm of our existence.
 To make informed decisions about the production and application of scientific knowledge, students need to understand the way science examines the natural world.
 Students acquire such knowledge by learning scientific facts and by understanding and engaging through laboratory work the powerful methods by which scientific information is obtained.